sanily2j/yggdrasil-genealogy/trunk/README.txt

     Please contact the author if you encounter obscure Norwegian terms.

 *   GEDCOM import / export.
-This isn't easy, as Exodus breaks with GEDCOM on a couple of major issues.
+This isn't easy, as Yggdrasil breaks with GEDCOM on a couple of major issues.
 I'll also welcome direct imports from other programs; I've made an import routine from The Master Genealogist (TMG) which will be forwarded on request.

 *   Documentation!!!
-    We need a complete, user-friendly documentation for all features of Exodus, as well as some step-by-step tutorials for those of us who aren't born to be hackers.
+    We need a complete, user-friendly documentation for all features of Yggdrasil, as well as some step-by-step tutorials for those of us who aren't born to be hackers.

 *   Clean up / Tie up loose ends / Document Existing Code